 Eco bricks have been around for years, they were first developed to deal with flexible single use plastics and plastic bottles in countries which did not have a council offering waste collection and recycling.
 The idea being it was better to collect the materials, preventing them from going in the rivers and sea and making something useful with them.
 Now Eco bricks have taken off in the UK after a post was seen a lot of times, and people have begun to ‘make’ them.

-For those who don’t know, and I can’t imagine that there are many who read this blog who don’t know, an Eco brick is made by stuffing all the single use plastic from your household into a plastic bottle of any size.
-Whatever size the bottle is it has to be filled to one third of its weight and all the flexible plastics need to be clean and dry.
+For those who don’t know, and I can’t imagine that there are many who read this blog who don’t know, an Eco brick is made by stuffing all the single use plastic, cigarette butts and other non organic rubbish from your household into a plastic bottle of any size.
 This may seem easy but it is difficult to do and entails the plastic being cut up or shredded and placed in the bottle.
-Helped with either a wooden spoon or knitting needle.
+Helped with either a wooden spoon, a knitting needle or a stick.
 The filled bottle can then be used to make outdoor furniture, bus shelters and buildings.
 They should not be used to make items for internal use as I think they are quite inflammable.

 Many people who have started making bricks had no idea that they were using so much single-use flexible plastic and also had no idea where the waste goes.
 This is a quote from the Facebook site, posted today:

 “Just by spending the last 2-3 weeks keeping all plastic and starting my ecobrick has made me completely rethink the way I shop and I am changing as much as I can because ultimately we need to stop producing the huge amounts of plastic that we do. ”